Resources

 What if the deceased Claimant lived off reserve and did not have a will?

 The local provincial/territorial Public Trustee Office may already be administering the deceased Claimant’s estate.
 You may wish to contact them before taking further steps.
 If the deceased Claimant lived off reserve and did not have a will, a representative will need to be appointed as an Estate Administrator.
-The appointment of an Estate Administrator is a process governed by your local jurisdiction (i.e. provincial or territorial court).
+The appointment of an Estate Administrator is a process governed by your local jurisdiction (i.e., provincial or territorial court).
 Unless the deceased person resided in the Province of Quebec, you will need to start the appointment process with the court.

 If the deceased Claimant resided in the Province of Quebec, then the heirs must appoint a liquidator.
 Once appointed, the liquidator may submit a Claim Form along with the following documents: